-Then, just like everything over time, the fear it causes will fade.
+Just like everything over time, the fear in the market will fade.
 Companies will regain confidence.
-And in the medium-term result over the next few months, significantly undervalued shares (which were dumped during a time of capitulation) could start increasing towards more realistic, much less fearful, valuations.
+In the medium-term (perhaps over the next few months), significantly undervalued shares (which were dumped during a time of capitulation) could start increasing toward more realistic, much less fearful, valuations.

-This typical rebound leads the second part of the phrase, which holds equally true on the flip side: Smart investors who have bought the fear, now have to find the most opportune moment to sell the greed.
+This typical rebound leads the second part of the phrase, which holds true on the flip side: Smart investors who have bought the fear might have to find the most opportune moment to sell the greed.

 Greed is typically created by shares that have been increasing in price.
-And the stocks that you bought after investors dumped them during a moment of panic will (almost) inevitably attract the hungry eyes of investors who are watching them rebound back to proper valuations, and possibly even beyond.
+The stocks that you bought after investors dumped them during a moment of panic will (almost) inevitably attract the hungry eyes of investors who are watching them rebound back to proper valuations, and possibly even beyond.

-Now, the funny thing about greed is that it is bottomless.
+The funny thing about greed is that it is bottomless.
 If the shares go up 100 percent, the shareholder gets excited and hopeful that he or she might reach a 150 percent gain.
-If the value of those shares increases to 150 percent of the price where he or she bought them, that same shareholder will be holding out now for 200 percent.
+If the value of those shares increases to 150 percent of the price where he or she bought them, that same shareholder will then hold out for 200 percent.
 Typical investors aren't looking for profit-taking opportunities, they are hopeful for even greater gains.

-Once an investment has started moving higher, that is the point at which investors who are sitting on a pretty substantial profit, start telling their friends.
-And many other people who hear about the big investment gains, can't resist jumping into the game, which helps drive the price even higher.
+Once an investment has started moving higher, that is the point at which investors who are sitting on a pretty substantial profit start telling their friends.
+Many other people who hear about the big investment gains can't resist jumping into the game, which helps drive the prices even higher.

-The higher the shares increase, the more greed it will attract.
+The higher the shares increase, the more greed they will attract.
 But greed will not help you establish a long-term, reliable, and profitable investment plan.
 Instead, it locks many investors into the promise of making more money, even after the price has risen above appropriate valuations.
-And this puts them at the risk of holding onto those shares for too long, losing value fast after the price goes back down.
+That puts them at the risk of holding on to those shares for too long, and perhaps even losing value quickly after the price goes back down.